 - If necessary, enter a second diagnosis on line B

 - Enter third and fourth diagnoses on lines C and D, but again, only if necessary

 - On each service line where it is required to do so, enter a “pointer” in Item 29a referencing the diagnostic code entered on the corresponding line in Item 34a.

 - Each pointer is a block capital letter, A, B, C, or D, and references a diagnosis entered on the corresponding line in Item 34a

-- For example, if the ICD-9-CM code "V72.2 Dental examination" is the primary diagnosis entered on line A, then an “A” is entered in Item 29a for all service lines connected with that diagnostic code
+- For example, if the ICD-10-CM code "Z01.20 Encounter for dental examination and cleaning without abnormal findings" is the primary diagnosis entered on line A, then an “A” is entered in Item 29a for all service lines connected with that diagnostic code

 Comprehensive ADA 2012 Claim Form completion instructions are also available here.

 Your state Medicaid organization may have additional instructions available on their website.

 Department of Dental Informatics

 ADA business hours are 8 a.m. to 5 p.m.
 U.S. Central Time.